ganeshparajuli/flutter/README.md

 first connect with usb cable
 adb tcpip 5555

-adb connect 192.128.1.3:5555   //ip should be of mobile(see from aboutphone/status)
+adb connect 192.128.0.101:5555   //ip should be of mobile(see from aboutphone/status)
 now disconnect the usb cable
 test connection: flutter devices run app: flutter run

+Once you are done, you can disconnect from the adb tcp session by running:

+adb disconnect 192.168.0.101:5555

 Shortcut: